sugarlabs/musicblocks/guide/README.md

 ![alt tag](https://rawgithub.com/walterbender/musicblocks/master/guide/timbre2.svg "the Timbre widget toolbar")

-The *Timbre* widget has a number of different panels, each of which is used to define the parameters of the components that together create your custom timbre.
+The *Timbre* widget has a number of different panels, each of which is used to set the parameters of the components that define your custom timbre.

 From left to right: